-Hello my friends, my name is Tessa.
-I am 35, mom to two adorable Havanese dogs and recently married to my husband Jeremy.
-I am founder, owner and designer at my own company called Soul Curiosity.
-I love learning new things, exploring different cultures and experiencing anything in life that makes me or someone else smile.
-I feel deeply, I guess you can say I am sensitive, but I like to call it empathic.
+Let's go to Maui!
+Hello, my friends, my name is Tessa.
+I am 35, mom to two adorable Havanese dogs, and married to my husband Jeremy.
+I am the founder, owner, and designer of my own company called Soul Curiosity.
+I love learning new things, exploring different cultures, and experiencing anything in life that makes me or someone else smile.
+I feel deeply—I guess you can say I’m sensitive, but I like to call it empathic.
 I have an innate desire to share the highs and lows of my life in the hopes of positively impacting others.
-So why would I call myself an Anxious Adventurer?
+Why would I call myself an anxious adventurer?
 Well, I have an anxiety disorder called agoraphobia, a shadow that likes to follow me wherever I go.
-I also have two autoimmune diseases that make living with anxiety that much more exciting :) I refuse to let either keep me from following my dreams and engaging with life in a way that I desire.
+I also have three autoimmune diseases that make living with anxiety that much more exciting!
+I refuse to let either keep me from following my dreams and engaging with life in a way that I desire.
 If you struggle with anxiety, I hope this inspires you to step outside of your comfort zone.
-If you have a loved-one who struggles with anxiety, perhaps this will help you cultivate more empathy and understanding, as they navigate uncomfortable situations.
+If you have a loved one who struggles with anxiety, perhaps this will help you cultivate more empathy and understanding as they navigate uncomfortable situations.

 This anxious adventurer would like to take you on her honeymoon to Maui, Hawaii.

 Over the summer, my dad gave us the best wedding gift, money for a honeymoon!
 I was instantly excited, then anxiety kicked in.
 This means I have to fly somewhere, huh?
 Oh no… this means I am going to be anxious.
-We ended up choosing Maui for a variety of reasons, one being that it would be a warm destination for our honeymoon and two, it had a Whole Foods which would make eating for my autoimmune easier.
+We ended up choosing Maui for a variety of reasons, one being that it would be a warm destination for our honeymoon, and two, it has a Whole Foods which would make eating for my autoimmune easier.
 For anxiety sufferers, the anxiety develops way before any departure, they call it anticipatory anxiety and it’s the worst.
-You get irrational thoughts and your mind creates all these scary movie like scenarios that honestly, 99% never happen.
+You get irrational thoughts and your mind creates all these scary movie-like scenarios that honestly, 99% of the time never happen.

 The list goes on and on.
-The controlling part of you is checking off all possible scenarios so you feel best prepared when shit hits the fan.
-The thing is… shit rarely hits the fan, yet you can’t stop yourself from obsessing over the details.
+The controlling part of you is checking off all possible scenarios so you feel best prepared when things go sideways.
+The thing is… “the things” rarely go sideways, yet you can’t stop yourself from obsessing over the details.

 There was a time when I refused to fly anywhere.
 I was convinced for whatever reason I was going to die.
-I would actually be up the night before in tears, just counting down the hours until I was convinced I would be dead.
-Sounds super dramatic, I know but it’s the truth.
+I would actually be up the night before in tears, counting down the hours until I would be dead.
+Sounds super dramatic I know, but it’s the truth.
 I would say no to vacations because I couldn’t get on an airplane.
-My dad told me I had a higher chance of being hit in the super market with cheese then die on a plane.
+My dad told me I had a higher chance of being hit in the supermarket with cheese than dying on a plane.
 I knew the statistics but it didn’t help.
 I started flying again with the help of a prescription drug called Xanax when I moved away for college in Utah.
 If I wanted to see my family I knew I had to get on an airplane.
-Facetime and Skype weren’t invented yet :)
+Facetime and Skype weren’t invented yet :).

 I’m not going to lie, flying on Xanax was amazing.
 The plane could have crashed and I wouldn’t have cared.
-I am proud however, to be Xanax free since 2012.
-It had horrible side effects plus I really wanted to start dealing with my anxiety head-on.
-Xanax helped get me to Kauai in 2009, so flying this go-around felt different, being completely drug-free.
-I didn’t start to get nervous until an hour into the plane ride when I realized I had another 5 hours to go.
+I am proud, however, to be Xanax-free since 2012.
+I had horrible side effects—plus I really wanted to start dealing with my anxiety head-on.
+Xanax helped get me to Kauai in 2009, so flying this time around felt different being completely drug-free.
+I didn’t start to get nervous until an hour into the plane ride when I realized I had another five hours to go.
 I was able to mentally calm my nerves down and the rest of the ride wasn’t too bad.
 Being on an island is a weird feeling.
-For me, I initially get really claustrophobic, being in the middle of the Pacific Ocean, not to mention knowing your only way off the island is getting back on an airplane.
+For me, I initially got really claustrophobic, being in the middle of the Pacific Ocean, not to mention knowing your only way off the island is getting back on an airplane.
 It took me a day to fully relax, which was much quicker than the last time I visited the islands.

-As mentioned earlier, the anticipatory anxiety kicked-in right before any anxiety-provoking event, followed by the good ol' mantra: "what if.”
+As mentioned earlier, anticipatory anxiety kicked in right before any anxiety-provoking event, followed by the good ol' mantra: "what if.”